-You didn’t need to use another RELATED function to call the ProductSubcategory table in the second expression, because you are creating the calculated column in this table.
-You can enter [ProductSubcategory] with the table name prefix (fully-qualified) or without (non-qualified).
+You didn’t need to use another RELATED function to call the ProductSubcategory table in the second expression, because you're creating the calculated column in this table.
+You can enter [ProductSubcategory] with the table name prefix (fully qualified) or without (non-qualified).

 Complete the formula by pressing Enter or selecting the checkmark in the formula bar.
 The formula validates, and the ProductFullCategory column name appears in the ProductSubcategory table in the Fields pane.

 In Power BI Desktop, calculated columns have a special icon in the Fields pane, showing that they contain formulas.
 In the Power BI service (your Power BI site), there’s no way to change formulas, so calculated columns don't have icons.